An Ayurvedic Approach to Gut Health

 What is Ayurveda?

 Ayurveda is an ancient Indian system of medicine that dates back to around 6,000 BCE.
-In Sanskrit, ayur means “science” and veda means “life” – Ayurveda is “the science of life.”
+In Sanskrit, ayur means “life” and veda means “science” – Ayurveda is “the science of life.”
 It is based on the idea that true health is achieved through balancing our bodily systems and living in harmony with our environments.

 According to Ayurveda, everything consists of the qualities of the five elements: earth, air, fire, water, and ether.
 These five elements then make up three doshas, which are essentially the Ayurvedic mind-body types.
 The three doshas are Vata, Pitta, and Kapha.
 Vata is associated with air and ether, Pitta with fire and water, and Kapha with earth and water.
 Each person has varying levels of these three doshas.
 While one dosha is often more dominant, doshas are dynamic and the balance can continually change based on internal and external factors.